datsuka-qwerty/Sublimetext3-Backup/README.md

 -------------------------
 <font color="Tomato">__ATTENTION__</font> __These are assuming Windows.__
 As a prerequisite, you need to install __MSYS32__ , __node.js__ and __CodeIntel__.
 (EasyClangComplete needs MSYS32, Linter needs node.js, CodeIntel needs SublimeCodeIntel.)
+__You need to change `USER` to your name each config files.__

 1. Install PackageControll.
 2. Replace Theme file then restart ST3.